 For the purpose of this discussion, we can summarize the product vs solution discussion with the following words:

 In contrast to “product”, which can be defined as a tool or service that delivers functionality of interest to the client, a “solution” is expected to solve the customer’s problem(s).

 4. Value of Having a Solution Design

 The following list summarizes the aim of having a Solution Design document:

 - Document all the essential components of your software solution and their specifications and design parameters.
 These could be hardware, software, or application.

 - Describe the significant technical changes applied to your system or application.
-Any change that might impact how the system functions or operates will need to be explained appropriately.
+Any change that might impact how the system functions or operates must be explained appropriately.

 - Explain the technical project risks like those involved in going live with the new changes) and challenges that can be expected and list the different mitigation options available.

-- Detail the large to medium-sized implementation changes to help developers, testers, and DevOps engineers efficiently perform their job without constantly looking for clarifications.
+- Detail the large to medium-sized implementation changes to help developers, testers, and DevOps engineers perform their jobs without constantly looking for clarifications.

 - List what’s in-scope and what is out of scope to lock the scope and prevent scope creep.

 - Document all the technical decisions made along with supporting arguments

 There is an adverse view among professionals, especially Agile proponents, on the necessity and validity of extensive documentation and whether perhaps we can do without it.

 Our view is based on the following rule: achieving Operational Excellence in Software Delivery requires identifying those processes and outcomes that generate business value.
 If the business value of having Solution Design documents is demonstrable, it must be part of your SDLC processes.

 Investing time and effort in designing and documenting IT solutions is one of many tools to help you achieve smooth deliveries in high cost of change projects.